VideojogosLusofona/color-shape-links-ai-competition/README.md

 # ColorShapeLinks AI competition

-This competition has been accepted for the [IEEE CoG 2020] conference, and will be up and running by February 15 2020.
+This competition has been accepted for the [IEEE CoG 2020] conference!

+The available code is final and the documentation will be available by February 16.

 ## Description